 Mick Fulton moved to amend the diversity, equity, and inclusion resolution directed to faculty that was passed at the November 17, 2020 meeting to read, in relevant part:

-Faculty Senate encourages the faculty of Michigan State University to: 1) Incorporate diversity, equity, and inclusion into their teaching practices by doing things like diversifying readings, case studies, and examples to amplify the voices of women, Black, Indigenous, Latinx, Asian American and other racialized people, LGBTQIA+ individuals, and persons with disabilities, reducing the cost of textbooks and other required class material as much as possible, and removing other barriers to the classroom, including accessibility.
+Faculty Senate encourages the faculty of Michigan State University to: 1) Incorporate diversity, equity, and inclusion into their teaching practices by doing things like diversifying readings, case studies, and examples to amplify the voices of women, Black, Indigenous, Hispanic/Latino, Asian American and other racialized people, LGBTQIA+ individuals, persons with disabilities, and authors of diverse religious and ethnic backgrounds and nationalities, reducing the cost of textbooks and other required class material as much as possible, and removing other barriers to the classroom, including accessibility.

 The chairperson moved to divide the question, and the motion was adopted by consent.
 The motion adding “Hispanic/Latino” was adopted following debate.
 The motion adding “and authors of diverse religious and ethnic backgrounds and nationalities” was adopted following debate.